2025-2026 Coaches

 Vocational Discernment Resources

-We believe in the unique vocational calling of every human--including each of our scholars.
+We believe in the unique vocational calling of every human--including each of our fellows and scholars.

-The core of the mission of TEF is to help our scholars learn about vocational calling and begin discerning their unique place in the world.
+The core of the mission of Trinity is to help our fellows and scholars learn about vocational calling and begin discerning their unique place in the world.

 One's calling is much more than a job or profession--it is much more expansive and malleable.
 You could say that a calling is interwoven into a beautiful tapestry that is your life.
 A vocational call isn't only reserved for those who find work in a church or ministry environment.
 Luther was the catalyst for "priesthood of all believers," which is foundational to the history of TEF in the legacy of Lutheran Bible Institute of Seattle and Trinity Lutheran College (LBIS/TLC).